vhugo006/data_portfolio/data-science/machine-learning/DataTalksClub - ml-zoomcamp/midterm-project/README.md

 The dataset is provided in CSV format and can be found in the `data` directory of this repository.
 It is recommended to explore the dataset and understand its structure before proceeding with the model development.

-The Kaggle url of the dataset is: https://www.kaggle.com/datasets/nelgiriyewithana/credit-card-fraud-detection-dataset-2023/
+The Kaggle url of the dataset is: model
 ## Model Development

 To build the fraud detection model, we will utilize various machine learning techniques and algorithms.